sqlxpert/lights-off-aws/README.md

 * Multiple values: repeat the term (For example, `d=01 d=15` means _the
   1st and the 15th days of the month_.)
-* Multiple operations on the same resource, at the same time: none will happen, and the error will be logged
+* Multiple operations on the same resource, at the same time: none will happen, and an error will be logged
 * End-of-month: some months lack `d=29` through `d=31` ; consider
   `dTH:M=01T00:00`
 * Standards: letters match